The Pituitary Gland

 To put it simply: when it quits, you quit.
-Despite its size, this tiny gland is a powerhouse that manufactures hormones that influence several key functions in your body.
+Despite its size, this tiny gland is a powerhouse that manufactures hormones that influence several vital functions in your body.

-Here is a list of the important hormones produced by the pituitary:
+Here is a list of the critical hormones produced by the pituitary:

 - Human Growth Hormone (HGH).
-This hormone is so important for our well-being.
-From blow-torching fat and easing joint aches and pains to skyrocketing your energy level and awakening your long-slumbering muscles, restoring your growth hormone to its active level is the ticket.
+This hormone is so essential for our well-being.
+From blow-torching fat and easing joint aches and pains to skyrocketing your energy levels and awakening your long-slumbering muscles, restoring your growth hormone to its active level is the ticket.
 How important is HGH?
 Here’s an easy way to remember: too little HGH = dwarfism.
 Too much = gigantism.
-Excess HGH can result in a condition called acromegaly, which causes facial features to become coarse and rough, a deepening voice and an abnormal growth of hands, feet, and skull.
-The pituitary regulates growth hormone to keep it at a steady level
+Excess HGH can result in a condition called acromegaly, which causes facial features to become coarse and rough, a deepening voice and abnormal growth of hands, feet, and skull.
+The pituitary regulates growth hormone to keep it at a steady level.

 - Prolactin.
-Important in the manufacturing of breast milk and nursing
+Notable in the manufacturing of breast milk and nursing.

 - Thyroid stimulating hormone (TSH).
-This hormone acts a thermometer by controlling the manufacture of thyroid gland hormones (T-3 and T-4)
+This hormone acts as a thermometer by controlling the manufacture of thyroid gland hormones (T-3 and T-4).

 - Adrenocorticotropic hormone (ACTH).
-This hormone regulates production of the so-called “stress hormone” cortisol and dehydroepiandrosterone (DHEA) that are produced in the adrenal gland
+This hormone regulates the production of the so-called “stress hormone” cortisol and dehydroepiandrosterone (DHEA) that are produced by the adrenal gland.

 So you can see just how important the job of the pituitary gland is and why it is so critically important.